Sparkling Ingebrigtsen Makes Olympic 1500m History For Norway - UrduPoint

 "This is what you want as a professional runner.
 I've been able to do it (win gold) first try and I feel like I am just getting started.

 "But at the same time, I have been dreaming of this for my whole life.
 It's great."
-Cheruiyot had been the dominant force in the event for the past two years, winning 10 races on the trot, including the 2019 world title, but that run ended in the Kenyan trials.
+Cheruiyot had been the dominant force in the event for the past two years, winning 10 races on the trot including the 2019 world title, but that run ended when he was fourth in the Kenyan trials.

+"It's affected me so much because I stopped my training for almost one month," said Cheruiyot.

-The 25-year-old decided to impose himself early on, passing Ingebrigtsen after the Norwegian had taken the lead after 200m.
+- 'Cockiness' - The 25-year-old had decided to impose himself early on, passing Ingebrigtsen after the Norwegian had taken the lead after 200m.

 Cheruiyot gradually upped the pace and only Ingebrigtsen and Australian Stewart McSweyn were able to go with him while another Kenyan, Abel Kipsang, tried to bridge the gap.